GeneralProducts/day-of-code/_posts/2018-09-28-dry-up-our-code.md

 ![Gif showing all the editing needed to set up the portfolio page with a layout, as previously described](assets/images/port-edit.gif)

 Save your file and refresh your browser.
 Great: the styles are back again.

-## What you’ve learned

-* Programmers like to keep code DRY so there's less to maintain.

-## Stretch goals
+## Do more later 1: choose your own background

-* If you have time now, or later after the Day of Code, choose your own background for the home page banner and amend the CSS to use it.
+If you have time now, or later after the Day of Code, choose your own background for the home page banner and amend the CSS to use it.
 There are some in the _images_ folder, and the [Unsplash website](https://unsplash.com/photos/7G7RagQTqi4) is a useful resource.
 Find an image you like and get its link, making sure it's the image file not the website page URL by right-mouse-selecting "Copy Image address", not "Copy link address", and reference it in your CSS:

 {% highlight css %}
   .primary-header {